Iztapalapa: Colonial period

+Independence

 After the Mexican War of Independence, the Federal District of Mexico City was established as the new nation's capital in 1824.
 The village of Iztapalapa became part of this district at the same time, but the borough had not yet been established.
 It would remain an autonomous settlement.
 In 1828, it was one of the municipalities outside of Mexico City proper.
 The rest of the 19th century would be concerned with disease and the status of the area's water transportation.

 A cholera epidemic in 1833 prompted the first passion play to be performed in this area, which has been performed since.
 In the middle of the 19th century, the town of Iztapalapa had 3,416 inhabitants.
 Drainage of the lakes in the Valley of Mexico would have an effect on the size and arrangement of water transportation.
 According to records, the ancient “Calzada de los Indios” (Indian Causeway) that linked Iztapalapa and the Villa Guadalupe was destroyed in 1835.
 Much of what is now the borough was lake or crisscrossed by various canals, which carried barge, canoe and even steamship traffic until the late 19th century.
 New canals were dug to connect Mexico City with Peñón Viejo, Chalco and San Isidro as well as the villages of Ayotla, Tlapicahua and Tlapacoya.
 By the end of this century, much of the lake and many of the small canals had dried.
 The main ones were the Mexicaltzingo canal and those near the Churubusco River.
 The Mexicalcingo canal was widened for steamships.

 The canals would remain a part of the borough until the mid-20th century.
 Efforts to preserve the system began in 1920, when ejido owners turned over land to construct new ones.
 In the 1930s, many of the barrios of Iztapalapa were still marked by canals and still grew vegetables, fruits and flowers.
 Major traffic was confined mostly to the Canal Nacional on the borough's border.
 However, groundwater pumping started in the 1950s lowered water tables and began the process of destroying the rest of the canals, and most of the chinampas along with them.